00015775/CorrNet/macOS_en.md

 But VideoCapture under macOS may return:

--Only 0~1 frames can be read.
+- Only 0~1 frames can be read.
--Reading frames is out of order.
+- Reading frames is out of order.
--a lot of "corevideo pixel buffer errors"
+- a lot of "corevideo pixel buffer errors"
--Reading mp4 must rely on ffmpeg installation.
+- Reading mp4 must rely on ffmpeg installation.

 So demo must be modified to:

--decoding with decord.VideoReader+CPU.
+- decoding with decord.VideoReader+CPU.
--Pictures are sorted by file name to avoid disorder.
+- Pictures are sorted by file name to avoid disorder.
--Add exception protection
+- Add exception protection

-These modifications enable macOS users to * * stabilize input video frames.
+These modifications enable macOS users to ** stabilize input video frames.

 ---